 • ½ cup (118 ml) whole milk, slightly warmed

-• 12 teaspoons oil or fat from a meat roast, lard or oil of your choice
+• 12 teaspoons oil or fat from a meat roast, lard or vegetable oil

 Instructions

 1. To a large bowl add the flour and salt.
 Whisk and slowly drizzle in the milk until there are no lumps.
 Whisk in the egg.
-Allow to rest for 30 minutes.
+Allow to rest for 30 minutes at room temperature.

 2. Preheat oven to 425°F/220°C. Add 1 teaspoon oil to each of the muffin tray cups and place in the oven.
 Heat for 10 minutes until the oil starts to smoke.